Goodyear Wrangler Fortitude HT All-Season Radial Tire

 Hankook AH12 Radial Tire

 From the beaches of Florida to the hills of New England and the Cascades of the Northwest, you’re going to run into wet weather anywhere you travel.
-If you want the best traction and performance in wet weather, the Hancook AH12 Radial Tire deserves a long, hard look.
+If you want the best traction and performance the Hankook AH12 deserves a look in.

 Specially designed for rainy conditions, this impressive RV tire has several grooves and snipes that expel water and allow it to maintain as much grip as possible.
-That’s right; with these RV tires, hydroplaning is really a non-issue.
+That’s right; with these camper tires, hydroplaning is a non-issue.

-The Hankook’s belt structure is also solid and helps reduce heat generation, which is one of the leading causes of tire failure.
+Furthermore, the Hankook has a solid belt structure which helps reduce heat generation, one of the leading causes of tire failure.
 On the downside, it’s not the best tire for off-roading.
 However, few RV tires are.

 - Great wet-weather performance